oubiwann/lxml/README.md

  #("account" ...))
 ```

-Though this is useful, you may find that you use the ``rcrly:get-in`` more,
+Though this is useful when dealing with response data, you may find that it is
-instead.
+more beneficial to use the ``rcrly:get-in`` instead, as it allows you to extract
+just the data you need.

 #### ``get-in`` [&#x219F;](#table-of-contents)